milindchawre/eks-infra/infrastructure/eks-setup/README.md

 - ECR Repo name
 - OIDC IAM role ARN
 - AWS VPC ID
-These details will be required when deploy [todo app](https://github.com/milindchawre/todo) on EKS cluster.
+These details will be required when deploy database using [db-setup module](../db-setup/) and also for the deployment of [todo app](https://github.com/milindchawre/todo) on EKS cluster.

-Once you deploy the todo app by following the [README.md](https://github.com/milindchawre/todo/blob/main/README.md), create AWS WAF rule for DDoS protection (rate limit rule) by following [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/waf-mitigate-ddos-attacks/) and attach this WAF to Application load balancer created by your application's ingress resource.
+Now move further with database deployment using [db-setup module](../db-setup/).